‘The Real O’Neals’ Faces Cancellation After Star Noah Galvin’s Diva Behavior

-Sitcoms are tricky business, as it seems they either click, or they don’t.
+Sitcoms are tricky business, as it seems they either click or they don’t.
 ABC has a fairly successful line-up on Tuesday and Wednesday nights, but rumors are going around that one show, The Real O’Neals is in danger, and while the star, Noah Galvin, 22, has definitely contributed to the show’s success, he is also said to be part of the reason that ABC is considering cancelling the show about a gay teenaged boy in an Irish Catholic Chicago family.
 What was intended to be a pro-LGBT show also has started some controversy, as Galvin was prone to the occasional rant, and one storyline that has other members of the LGBT community up in arms.

 ABC‘s sitcom must-see tv includes shows like Modern Family, Blackish, and The Goldbergs, all of which are pretty well established, and American Housewife and Speechless as the newbies, according to the Inquisitr.
 One key to the success of these shows is a lack of behind the scenes feuding and diva behavior, which is said to be plaguing The Real O’Neals.